ITINERARIES Nagoya, Takayama and Kanazawa Step back in time to pre-modern Japan

 The Hida area in Takayama’s environs is home to unique architecture, called gassho-zukuri: farmhouses with dramatic, steep thatched roofs.
 Take the same bus to Hida Folk Village for a glimpse at these wonderful houses.

-The most famous examples of gassho-zukuri are in the Shirakawa-go and Gokayama areas, both accessible by bus in approximately one and two hours from Takayama respectively.
+The most famous examples of gassho-zukuri are in the Shirakawa-go and Gokayama areas, both accessible by bus in approximately one and one and a half hours from Takayama respectively.
 These two sites are highly photogenic the year round, but particularly during the season of thick snow.
 Many have been converted into atmospheric accommodations.

-Another 90-minute bus ride takes you from the Hida region north to Kanazawa , an eminently walkable city with several important historical sites, including geisha districts, and refined artisan culture.
+About two hours 15 minutes by bus takes you from the Hida region north to Kanazawa , an eminently walkable city with several important historical sites, including geisha districts, and refined artisan culture.

 A highlight of any visit to Kanazawa is the 17th-century Kenrokuen Garden , considered one of the top three in the country.
 While it is a pleasure to stroll through all year-round, it is particularly special in May with the blooming irises, and in the colder months when you can see the artistic yuki-tsuri bamboo supports protecting the pines from damage under heavy snow.